dombraccia/cMDtools/README.md

 # cMDtools

-check out the cMDeda folder above for visualizations I made of the curated datasets provided by the curatedMetagenomicTeam!
+Check out the cMDeda folder above for visualizations I made of the curated datasets provided by the curatedMetagenomicTeam!
 I hope this helps you narrow down data sources for your bioinformatics projects.